 St. Moritz, Switzerland is a playground for the rich and famous.
 Celebrities and royals flock to its luxury hotels and world-class ski hills in the winter for outdoor fun.
 St. Moritz, (aka Sankt Moritz in German or San Maurizio in Italian) was the birthplace of winter tourism, opening its doors in 1864.
-It has since hosted 2 Winter Olympics and boasts 350 km (217 miles) of ski trails that have been home to international events for more than a century.
+This legendary ski resort has since hosted 2 Winter Olympics and boasts 350 km (217 miles) of ski trails that have been home to international events for more than a century.
 However, visiting St. Moritz in summer is pretty special too.

 While St. Moritz is known for its winter activities, there are countless things to do in St. Moritz in the summer!
 With discounted prices at luxury hotels, fewer crowds than Zermatt or Grindelwald, and a tourism infrastructure containing high-end restaurants, luxury spas, and fantastic shopping, St. Moritz is a great addition to your Switzerland itinerary in summer.